mymindishazel/marv-docs/faq.md

 ### 5. Wait, what if I want only certain people to be able to use Marv?
 Well, that's what we've got a whitelist for!
 To only let a certain person use Marv, type `-whitelist @user`.
 To whitelist a role, type `-whitelist @role`.

 ### 6. Wha??
 Marv isn't responding to any of my commands!
 Try using `@Marv` instead of `-`.
 If it responds, the admins of your server have set a custom prefix.

+### 7. I purchased premium, but it doesn't seem to work!?
+To use premium commands, you need to join the [marv.land Discord Server](https://discord.gg/WmDyx7C) to have the premium-role assigned to you by the Patreon integration.
+If you joined it, got your role and still have issues, have a look at [this page](./why-premium-only-works-sometimes)